-We often come back to this topic, as we know high-quality cannabis concentrates can be very hard to find.
+We often come back to this topic, as we know high-quality cannabis concentrate can be very hard to find.

 While more and more consumers decide to venture into the world of concentrates, the production method is still a bit of a mystery for most cannabis users.